The Proscenium opening is 50’ wide x 28’ high

 We work with local vendors for other backline equipment.
 Contact our technical director for more information.

 Our projection booth is located at the back of the house on the mezzanine level (86’ distance from movie screen).
-A Christie Roadster HD 12K projector can be positioned in the booth.
-Doing this, however, will kill seats in the mezzanine that are within the projection path.
+Our main projector is a Christie Roadster HD12K 3-chip 1080 DLP projector.
+Seats in the center section of the mezzanine are within the projection path and must be killed when projecting from the booth.

 Our 48’ wide x 22’ high PVC perforated projection screen hangs downstage on line set 6 and nearly fills the proscenium.
 A border and adjustable side masking can reduce the size to fit the video format.